lyon-esport/Supervision/README.md

 The goal of this project is to start tests (ping/jitter/packet loss/mos/download/upload) from a client (can be everything as long as it meets requirements) to a target to monitor networks between the client and the target.
+Our project has been developed for Windows, Linux and IOT and is very easy to deploy (Automatic deployment for IOT and installation and configuration scripts for Windows and Linux).
+You can supervise your network in less than 10 minutes.

 ![Application_example.png](https://i.imgur.com/bzOrcxy.png)